 Whether I’m traveling or staying close to home, one of my favorite things to do is visit museums.
-I enjoy museums of all kinds – art, history, archaeology, the quirky and weird – and when visiting a new destination, visiting their museums a quick overview of the country, its culture, and its people.
+I enjoy museums of all kinds – art, history, archaeology, the quirky and weird – and when visiting a new destination, visiting its museums a quick overview of the country, its culture, and its people.

 How do you find the right museum to visit, keeping in mind that it is often just a matter of personal taste?